siimonasantoro/acid/zenodo/zenodo.md

-This repository contains the scripts to regenerate the "AutoCorrelation Integral Drill" (ACID) test set.
+This repository contains the scripts and StepUp workflows to regenerate the "AutoCorrelation Integral Drill" (ACID) test set.
 The ACID test set comprises a diverse collection of algorithmically generated time series designed to evaluate the performance of algorithms that compute the autocorrelation integral.